An agreement that explicitly documents a vendors willingness to take all necessary measures to comply with HIPAA privacy rules. Sample BAA

 PCI Compliance (payment card industry compliance)

 Payment card industry (PCI) compliance is a set of guidelines established by the major credit card brands.
-All businesses that accept credit cards, store or transmit credit card data are required to follow the guidelines in an effort to prevent theft of credit card data.
+All businesses that accept credit cards, store or transmit credit card data are required to follow the guidelines to prevent theft of credit card data.

 Personally Identifiable Information (PII)